telerik/winforms-docs/spreadsheet/overview.md

 Some of its features are:

-* Named Ranges;
+* Named Ranges

-* Protection;
+* Protection

-* Images;
+* Images

-* Freeze panes;
+* Freeze panes

-* Printing;
+* Printing

-* Create and use multiple sheets, each one with its own history stack;
+* Create and use multiple sheets, each one with its own history stack

-* Selection and active cell;
+* Selection and active cell

 * Scrolling - there are two scrolling modes - ItemBased and PixelBased.
-        	The first one ensures that the whole content of the top left cell is visible, the latter designed for smoother interaction;
+        	The first one ensures that the whole content of the top left cell is visible, the latter designed for smoother interaction

-* Insert and delete cells, rows and columns;
+* Insert and delete cells, rows and columns

-* Merge cells, merge cells across columns and unmerge;
+* Merge cells, merge cells across columns and unmerge

-* Resize rows and columns, auto fit;
+* Resize rows and columns, auto fit

-* Zoom in and out each sheet separately;
+* Zoom in and out each sheet separately

-* Use different cell formatting:
+* Use different cell formatting

-* various fonts and font sizes;
+* Various fonts and font sizes

-* fore color and background color;
+* ForeColor and background color

-* bold, italics and underline;
+* Bold, italics and underline

-* vertical and horizontal cell alignment;
+* Vertical and horizontal cell alignment

-* text wrapping;
+* Text wrapping

-* cell borders;
+* Cell borders

-* use cell styles and themes for a more consistent look.
+* Use cell styles and themes for a more consistent look.

 * A battery of data formatting options:

-    - Number;
+    - Number

-    - Currency;
+    - Currency

-    - Accounting;
+    - Accounting

-    - Date;
+    - Date

-    - Time;
+    - Time

-    - Percentage;
+    - Percentage

-    - Fraction;
+    - Fraction

-    - Scientific;
+    - Scientific

-    - Text;
+    - Text

-    - Special;
+    - Special

-    - Custom.
+    - Custom

-* Auto fill and Series - fill cells automatically with data following a specific pattern;
+* Auto fill and Series - fill cells automatically with data following a specific pattern

 * A broad range of formulas in different categories:

-    - Logical;
+    - Logical

-    - Text;
+    - Text

-    - Date and Time;
+    - Date and Time

-    - Math and Trigonometry.
+    - Math and Trigonometry

-* Easy integration with __RadSpreadSheetRibbonBar__.
+* Easy integration with __RadSpreadSheetRibbonBar__

 ## See Also